Labor Market Information, a Division of the Alabama Department of Labor

 3.7%

-Alabama’s labor force participation rate for January 2024 remained unchanged at 57.4%.
-The percentage of prime-age workers increased by one-tenth of a percentage point to 78.6% over the month.
-Over the year, this number increased nearly an entire percentage point from 77.7%.
-Prime-age workers are those aged 25-54 years.
+Alabama’s labor force participation rate for February remained unchanged at 57.4%.
+The percentage of prime-age workers increased by one-tenth of a percentage point to 78.7% over the month.
+Over the year, this number increased by one and three-tenths of a percentage point from 77.4%.

-Counties with the lowest unemployment rates are: Shelby County at 2.5%, Morgan County at 2.6%, and Marshall, Limestone, Cullman, and Autauga Counties at 2.7%.
-Counties with the highest unemployment rates are: Wilcox County at 10.5%, Greene County at 7.3%, and Clarke County at 7.1%.
+Counties with the lowest unemployment rates are: Shelby County at 2.6%, Morgan County at 2.7%, and Madison and Limestones Counties at 2.8%.
+Counties with the highest unemployment rates are: Wilcox County at 10.6%, Dallas County at 6.8%, and Perry County at 6.6%.

-Major cities with the lowest unemployment rates are: Homewood at 2.0%, Vestavia Hills at 2.1%, and Alabaster and Madison at 2.3%.
-Major cities with the highest unemployment rates are: Selma at 8.2%, Prichard at 6.6%, and Bessemer and Gadsden at 5.1%.
+Major cities with the lowest unemployment rates are: Homewood and Vestavia Hills at 2.4%, Alabaster, Hoover, Madison, and Trussville at 2.5 %, and Northport at 2.7%.
+Major cities with the highest unemployment rates are: Selma at 7.8%, Prichard at 6.5%, and Anniston, Gadsden, and Mobile at 4.8%.

 Unemployment Snapshot